-Having to cancel an order or turn a customer away from having two disconnected systems, poor inventory visibility, could ultimately result in poor customer experience and damage to your brand reputation.
+Having to cancel an order or turn a customer away from having two disconnected systems, poor inventory visibility could ultimately result in poor customer experience and damage to your brand reputation.

 Customer Sales & History Synchronization

 With your customer data and sales history in one central location, you will give your sales team the ability to suggestive sell or upsell products based on previous purchases made by a customer.
-This boost in the customer experience improves customer loyalty and revisit rates both in-store and online.
+This boost in the customer experience improves customer loyalty and revisit rates, both in-store and online.

 Data Security Beyond the Transaction

-As customer data is consumed and utilized across multiple channels and networks, an increased need arises in data security beyond the physical and digital realms of payments and transactions.
+As customer data is consumed and utilized across multiple channels and networks, increased need arises in data security beyond the physical and digital realms of payments and transactions.
 Recent news of data breaches has increased the need for airtight secure networks that must meet PCI-DSS Compliance.

-This is becoming more of a heavy, continuous lift for smaller merchants that may not have the IT resources, manpower or budget to manage their own infrastructure.
+This is becoming more of a heavy, continuous lift for smaller merchants that may not have the IT resources, human resources, or budget to manage their own infrastructure.
 The more attention to the details of securing every step in the customers’ transaction and your back-end data operations will result in building trust with your customers as well as amplify your brand reputation along the way.

 Selecting an Integration Partner: